daveg1/daveg1/README.md

 **About**
 - 3rd year Computer Science (BSc)
-- Focused Software development
-  - Love web development
+- Focused on web development

 **What I use:**
 - JavaScript